MathesCy/Validere/README.md

 | HVL           | 65           |   505                     | 33                | 76                 |   30         | 19      |
 | Refined Products | 218       |   832                     | 54               | 240                 |     86          | 29     |

+As it has been established that this analysis will focuson on Corrosion induced failure, most of these re

 Commodity Type | Corrosive Failures
 ------------- | -------------